cowlicks/spoorcellel/README.md

 We can use a "chunksize" here similiar to dask array.
 Each task should pull one "chunk" out of the chest and update the new one with it.

+# commonalities in formats

+COO and CSR/CSC each have three vector like things that store data.
+COO and CSR are similiar and useful.
+Implementing both of these would provide a nice first pass prototype.